 The project is funded by ERA MIN 2 under H2020.
 The objective of this project is to create a much more environmentally friendly ‘short cycle’ re-processing route achieved by: a) the development of an eco-labelling system for newly produced RE permanent magnets, b) using the highly effective HPMS process by re-processing the extracted materials directly from the NdFeB alloy, c) better treatments to eliminate pre-processing residue, d) upgrading the magnetic properties of EOL NdFeB magnets by tailoring the microstructure and phase composition and e) elaborating the industrial up-scalability, including a thorough life cycle assessment.
 MaXycle will have a great impact to overcome the issue of low recycling rates suffering from poor collection, high leakages of collected materials and inappropriate interface management between logistics, and mechanical pre-processing and metallurgical metals recovery.

-The project is funded Slovenian Research Agency and is carried out in cooperation with Institute Jožef Stefan.
-The focus of the project is to develop either direct or indirect recycling route of sludge that forms during mechanical shaping of SmCo magnets.
-Direct route is focusing of reuse of purified SmCo powders left from the sludge.
-While indirect route is focused on a process hot to obtain metals from the same sludge.
-This is a step towards a circular economy as one of main goals of today’s European strategy towards critical raw materials.
-The idea is to find an alternative route that has never been used before to recover material is question.
+The project is funded by the Slovenian Research Agency and is carried out in cooperation with the Jožef Stefan Institute.
+The focus of the project is to develop either direct or indirect recycling of the sludge that forms during mechanical shaping of SmCo magnets.
+Direct recycling is focusing on the reuse of purified SmCo powders left from the sludge.
+Indirect recycling is focused on a process to extract metals from the same sludge.
+This is a step towards a circular economy, which is one of the main goals of today’s European strategy for critical raw materials.
+The idea is to find an alternative method for recovering these materials that has never been used before.